Jack Bauer: Characterization

-Jack Bauer generally wishes to live a humble life, but is willing to step forward and protect his country, even at the expense of his own health.
+Bauer generally wishes to live a humble life, but is willing to step forward and protect his country, even at the expense of his own health.
 His involvement throughout the show had caused him to lose many of his loved ones, despite his leadership and own calls.
 While the government acknowledges his service, Bauer and his superiors clash over his more rogue and extreme actions he takes without explicit authorization.

 Jack has lost his wife Teri, murdered by a traitor who had infiltrated CTU.
 His relationship with his daughter Kim is at times tumultuous (Season 2, Season 5) while at other times accepting of who he is and what he must do (Season 7, Season 8).
-In his goal to find peace, he gets involved with Audrey Raines, the daughter of Secretary of Defense Heller, whom Jack works for.
+In his goal to find peace, he gets involved with Audrey Raines, the daughter of United States Secretary of Defense James Heller, whom Jack works for.
 The relationship with the Secretary's daughter is all but severed when Jack makes the decision to save a material witness over Audrey's ex-husband.
 He lost his best friend, Tony Almeida, and former boss, Michelle, to a car bomb.
-He lost his friend, former President Palmer, to the same assassin who killed his friends.
+He lost his friend, former President David Palmer, to the same assassin who killed his friends.
 His girlfriend Renee Walker was killed by an assassin's bullet.
 His own government that he has sworn to protect has turned on him (former President Logan, President Taylor), and at the beginning of Season 7 he is on trial for his interrogation tactics.
 Finally, the friend he thought was dead (Tony Almeida), betrays him when he turns to terrorism in order to seek revenge against the person who killed his wife, Michelle.

 Jack's final dialogue with FBI Special Agent Renee Walker in Season 7 offers insight into his perspective on torture and its ramifications: